Bitcoin Realized vs. Unrealized PnL: Definitions, Calculations, and Market Signals

 Crypto Gains and Tax Reporting

 Particularly for traders, it can be challenging to keep track of all of these transaction details manually.
-Failing to report cryptocurrency gains and losses accurately can be extremely risky, as tax authorities may treat it as fraud.
-Therefore, many cryptocurrency users choose to use different tools and platforms to help them remain compliant.
+Failing to report cryptocurrency gains and losses accurately can be extremely risky, as crypto tax authorities may treat it as fraud.
+Therefore, many cryptocurrency users choose to use different crypto tax tools and platforms to help them remain compliant.

 Portfolio trackers and cryptocurrency tax software are two of the most popular applications to help manage your realized and unrealized PnL.
 Delta, CryptoCompare, and Blockfolio are all examples of all-in-one solutions for crypto traders.
 However, there are plenty of others on the crypto market.